jihopark/eposition/index.md

 ---
 layout: page
-description: "The New URI for IoT"
+description: "The most appropriate URI for IoT"
 ---
 ## What is ePosition?

 ePosition is a new Universal Resource Identifier(URI) that every "thing" in IoT owns an email address type of identification.
 Instead of @, it uses #.

+As **email** means *online mails*, **ePosition** means that the positions of "things" are connected in both on & offline.

 It is a new idea to identify "things" in the Internet of Things.